 Selling Additional Products Or Services Using Suggestive Selling Or Add-On Selling

-Selling additional products or services to an existing customer can be achieved by certain sales techniques like suggestive selling also known as add-on selling.
+customer can be achieved by certain sales techniques like suggestive selling also known as add-on selling.

 This is a sales technique in which you ask a customer if they want to include an additional purchase or you recommend an upgrade for a fraction of the original price.